 Located on the border with Idaho, the Lolo Mountain Pass played a significant role in Lewis & Clark's expedition and the Nez Perce War.
 To better understand this historical region, it's best to orient yourself at the Lolo Pass Visitor's Center (about an hour's drive southwest of Missoula on US-12).

-Any serious mountain climbers who are looking for some thrills might be interested in hiking to the 9,000-foot-tall Lolo Peak.
+Any serious mountain climber who is looking for some thrills might be interested in hiking to the 9,000-foot-tall Lolo Peak.
 While the views are undeniably impressive, don't push yourself on this demanding trail if you lack the necessary experience.

 15. Rattlesnake National Recreation Area